Kellswork/loan-managment-web-app/README.md

 # Work Left to be done
 <!-- 3.
 Persist state managemnt and save to local storage so when a user refershs the users table page, the data stays the same. -->
 5. UI work left is the stars
-6. populate user details page from API data from tables
-7. Fetch this data from local storage or pass it into the user component.
 3. implement filter functionality on table data
 9. Host application on Vercel
 10. Add unit test were neccesary, or just  intergration test and end to end test with cypress